aspose-barcode-cloud/aspose-barcode-cloud-node/docs/models.md

     australianPostEncodingTable?: CustomerInformationInterpretingType;

     /**
      * The flag which force AustraliaPost decoder to ignore last filling patterns in Customer Information Field during decoding as CTable method.
-CTable encoding method does not have any gaps in encoding table and sequnce \"333\" of filling paterns is decoded as letter \"z\".
+CTable encoding method does not have any gaps in encoding table and sequence \"333\" of filling patterns is decoded as letter \"z\".
      */
     ignoreEndingFillingPatternsForCTable?: boolean;
 }